NuriaMitjavila/Software-Engineering/README.md

 #
 **Practicum**: During the whole course you will (partially) develop a medium level project:

 ● Subject proposed by the students, but approved by the supervisor.
 Groups of 3-4 people.
-9 sessions of 2 hours (4 seminars, 5 plenary).
+9 sessions of 2 hours.

 ● One initial brainstorming session to select the subject of the project.